About Richard O'Connor

 State University of New York at Buffalo

-- Research Assistant Professor of Social and Preventive Medicine
+- Research Professor of Epidemiology and Environmental Health

 - School of Public Health and Health Professions